 If you apply for the grant with other Cornerstone Alumni, you could be eligible for a larger grant allowance.
 They don’t even have to be Cornerstone Fellow Alum from your camp!

-You also are encouraged to work with other organizations if it supports the mission and goals of your program.
-(See “Could this experience happen in partnership with another organization?” for more details.)
+You also are encouraged to work with other organizations if it supports the goals of your program.
+Feel free to talk to and partner with your local Hillel, Moishe House, JCC, synagogues, Reboot, OneTable, etc.

 - Purchase of alcohol